Russia suspends activities of Alexei Navalny's campaign groups | DW | 26.04.2021

 The court decision follows a request by prosecutors to label Navalny's network of groups as "extremist."

-Navalny ally Leonid Volkov said that the ruling forbids the Anti-Corruption Foundation from publishing anything online, taking part in elections and organizing protests.
+Navalny ally Leonid Volkov said that the ruling forbids the foundation from publishing anything online, taking part in elections and organizing protests.

 Navalny, one of Russian President Vladimir Putin's most outspoken critics, is currently being held at a prison camp northeast of Moscow.